Authored by Revere Health

 • Weight loss

 Severe cases that result in watery stools more than three times daily can cause dehydration if enough liquids are not consumed, which can be a dangerous condition if not treated.
-If you see signs of dehydration, such as dark urine, thirst, less frequent urination or accelerated heartbeat, it may be quite advanced and requires immediate replacement of the lost water and electrolytes.
+If you see signs of dehydration, such as dark urine, thirst, less frequent urination or accelerated heartbeat, it may be quite advanced and require immediate replacement of the lost water and electrolytes.
 Children are especially prone to losing a large amount of fluid in a short time from diarrhea.
 Give them oral rehydration solutions such as Pedialyte, Ceralyte or Infalyte in large amounts provided there is no vomiting.

 Common Causes of Diarrhea